 There is no universal answer to the question of which channels are the most effective.
 You should first study your target audience, understand what platforms it uses.
 Next, make a guideline and identify the most important channels for your brand.
 Don’t try to cover all platforms at once – it’s better to focus on a few of the most effective channels for you.

-Start with a plain and user-friendly site, as a website is a must for everyone in 2022.
+Start with a plain and user-friendly site, as a website is a must for everyone.
 You can create a beautiful landing page or multi-pager effortlessly on Weblium.
 And then you may move on to other communication channels.